 Will Wright, VP of Operations, DFS Green

-Okay, to start off, let’s realize that architects are salespeople too, not operations-minded staffers.
+To start off, realize that architects are salespeople too, not operations-minded staffers.
 They believe in the transactional sale, not the “service” warranty of the product.
-All that fine print is to help them get out of responsibility and point the finger towards anyone other than themselves.
+All that fine print helps them get out of responsibility and point the finger towards anyone but themselves.

 Setting the correct expectations is always preferred.
 However, if that isn’t an option, you want to do your best to remind the customer that you’re here because an issue has arisen in the maintenance of a “no maintenance floor”.
 We are here to help remedy their problem, much like a doctor diagnosing an illness, and, hopefully, offer a solution that can rectify the issue.